 Please note that there may be no data available if the number of course participants is very small.

 Chemistry is a wide-ranging science concerned with matter at the atomic and molecular scale.
-Important facets are synthesis, structure, microscopic mechanisms, properties, analysis and transformations of all types of materials.
+Important aspects are synthesis, structure, reaction mechanisms, properties, analysis and transformations of all types of materials.

-The MChem is a four year course, and is not modular, enabling us to explore the links within the subject.
+The MChem is a four-year course and is not modular, in the sense that the subject is taught and examined as a whole, enabling us to explore the links within the subject.
 The core material is taken by all students, with opportunities to specialise later in the course.
 The fourth year (Part II) is devoted exclusively to research – a distinctive feature of Chemistry at Oxford since 1916.